 What they all agree on is that the wrong horse can ruin the fun for the rider and be unsafe for all involved, so the concepts of soundness and temperament are key.

-Deborah Lyons-Greer, a horse trainer from Mildenhall, Suffolk, England, who currently owns and runs Suffolk Stables in Lumberton, N.J., is always hands-on when purchasing new horses.
+Deborah Lyons-Greer, a horse trainer from Mildenhall, Suffolk, England, who currently owns and runs Suffolk Stables in Lumberton, New Jersey, is always hands-on when purchasing new horses.